When is the deadline to apply?

 Will I be able to work during the optional three-month IWCL community engagement project?

 Yes.
 This program does not replace your regular working arrangements and is flexible to suit individual learner’s needs.
 Where possible, you should have the support of their communities or organization in undertaking this program and see the benefits to the organization and community in being involved.
 You may undertake initiatives that help to enhance organizational goals for community development.
 You will need to dedicate approximately 4-8 days per month; this will be established on a case-by-case basis with the learner.

 How will my mentor be chosen?

-Can I suggest my own mentor or community placement?
+Can I suggest my mentor?